CraftAcademy/paps/README.md

 i18n
 Active Storage
 CD with Heroku
-CI with TravisCI and Coveralls
+CI with Semaphoreci and Coveralls

 ## Versioning